j-berg-au/BOUNDLESS/content/Notes.md

 # Priorities
 1. Write out enemy stat blocks
 2. More Narrative Talents
-3. More Prophet Miracles
-4. Do another pass on Weapons (balance + more weapons)
+3. MORE ABILITIES
-5. More Combat Talents
+4. More Combat Talents
-6. Write out artefacts/consumables
+5. Write out artefacts/consumables
 	1. More runestones
-7. Write out Exploration Rules
+6. Write out Exploration Rules
-8. Finish writing out Combat/Narrative Rules
+7. Finish writing out Combat/Narrative Rules
-9. Psychic
+8. Psychic
 	1. More Tricks
 		1. An AoE knockback
 		2. A focused knockback that deals damage
 		3. Psychic stuff that gives a condition
-	2. Should they **only** get access to a sublist of Tricks?
 # To Do
+- Thought: Switch Wilder to Mage and Invoker to Prophet.
+Probably not but interesting take nonetheless.
+- Rename Monk
+- Move defence mechanics to their own paragraph on the Type page
+- Move features shared across a Type to the Type page (exploit opening, evasive).
+- Rework some Classes to have more interesting and engaging mechanics
+	- Knight?
+	- Wilder?
+- Wilder can use Divine Intervention on Bird
+- Adepts can use focus on companions
 - Adept Talent that makes your Companion join battles.
 - Mount for Vanguards (sets SPEED to a value, other benefit)
 - "Themes", groups of Talents that are kinda "subclassy".